 And I am okay.

-Yams and/or sweet potatoes are not really one of my favourite foods but Gen is crazy about them.
-This recipe was sparked from a “make me yams” moment from Gen, and I am not going to lie, I LOVE these.
+Yams and/or sweet potatoes are not really one of my favourite foods but some people are crazy for them.
+This recipe was sparked from a “make me yams” and I am not going to lie, I LOVE these.
 I’d be happy to never eat yams a different way again.
 Roasting brings out the sweetness, the balsamic adds a nice tart foil and proper salting makes these an incredibly addictive treat.
 I tried to take a picture of the sauce cooking but it just looked like black tar, so that didn’t pan out.